 Robbie Amell (Renton), Rachael Taylor (Hannah), Shaun Benson (Sonny), Gray Powell (Father), Jacob Neayem (Brother), Adam Butcher (Cuz), Tantoo Cardinal (The Pope)

 Renton, a former inventor for the Torus Corporation, wakes up at 6:16 am alongside Hannah, the former girlfriend who returned to him the night before.
 Just then, armed men burst in to demand scripts (money chips).
 Renton attempts to stop them but is killed.
 He then wakes up and it is 6:16 am again as the scenario plays itself out all over again.
 He realises that he is caught in a timeloop created by the ARQ (Arcing Recursive Quine) perpetual motion machine he has created, which repeats the same events every three hours and fourteen minutes.
 As Renton tries to alter events throughout the course of different versions of the scenario, he begins to discover that everything that is happening is not quite as it appears to be.

 ARQ was a directorial debut for Canadian Tony Elliott.
-Elliott had previously worked as a story editor on Orphan Black (2013-7) – indeed claims that his at that point unproduced script for ARQ is what obtained him the job – and subsequently Hunters (2016– ), as well as a producer on 12 Monkeys (2015– ).
+Elliott had previously worked as a story editor on Orphan Black (2013-7) – indeed claims that his at that point unproduced script for ARQ is what obtained him the job – and subsequently Hunters (2016), as well as a producer on 12 Monkeys (2015-8) and creator of the short-lived Trickster (2020).
 ARQ premiered at the Toronto International Film Festival and appeared soon after on Netflix.